 - To eat after they're cold, we prefer a refresh in the toaster oven or on a hot skillet.

-- *Any of the following have been tested and work out dandy- all purpose, soft white wheat, hard red wheat, hard white wheat, khorasan/kamut, red fife, einkorn, spelt
+- *Any of the following have been tested and work out dandy: all-purpose, soft white wheat, hard red wheat, hard white wheat, khorasan/kamut, red fife, einkorn, or spelt.

 Melanie